Matterhorn: Before the first ascent

-In 1862 Whymper made further attempts, still from the south side, on the Lion ridge (or Italian ridge), where the route seemed easier than the Hörnli ridge (the normal route today).
-On his own, he reached above 4,000 metres, but was injured on his way down to Breuil.
-In July John Tyndall with Johann Joseph Bennen and another guide overcame most of the difficulties of the ridge that seemed so formidable from below and successfully reached the main shoulder; but at a point not very far below the summit they were stopped by a deep cleft that defied their utmost efforts.
+In 1862, Whymper made further attempts, still from the south side, on the Lion ridge (or Italian ridge), where the route seemed easier than the Hörnli ridge (the normal route today).
+On his own, he reached above 4000 m, but was injured on his way down to Breuil.
+In July, John Tyndall with Johann Joseph Bennen and another guide overcame most of the difficulties of the ridge that seemed so formidable from below and successfully reached the main shoulder; but at a point not very far below the summit, they were stopped by a deep cleft that defied their utmost efforts.
 The Matterhorn remained unclimbed.

 Whymper returned to Breuil in 1863, persuading Carrel to join forces with him and try the mountain once more via the Italian ridge.
-On this attempt, however, a storm soon developed and they were stuck halfway to the summit.
+On this attempt, however, a storm soon developed, and they were stuck halfway to the summit.
 They remained there for 26 hours in their tent before giving up.
 Whymper did not make another attempt for two years.

 In the decisive year 1865, Whymper returned with new plans, deciding to attack the Matterhorn via its south face instead of the Italian ridge.
 On 21 June, Whymper began his ascent with Swiss guides, but halfway up they experienced severe rockfall; although nobody was injured, they decided to give up the ascent.
 This was Whymper's seventh attempt.

 During the following weeks, Whymper spent his time climbing other mountains in the area with his guides, before going back to Breuil on 7 July.
 Meanwhile, the Italian Alpine Club was founded and its leaders, Felice Giordano and Quintino Sella, established plans to conquer the Matterhorn before any non-Italian could succeed.
 Felice Giordano hired Carrel as a guide.
 He feared the arrival of Whymper, now a rival, and wrote to Quintino Sella:

 I have tried to keep everything secret, but that fellow whose life seems to depend on the Matterhorn is here, suspiciously prying into everything.
-I have taken all the best men away from him; and yet he is so enamored of the mountain that he may go with others...He is here in the hotel and I try to avoid speaking to him.
+I have taken all the best men away from him; and yet he is so enamored of the mountain that he may go with others...
+He is here in the hotel, and I try to avoid speaking to him.